archbardinexile/BGCL/DM-notes.md

 An assassination attempt on the queen's life will seemingly reveal the Emmeraude Republic are to blame.
 However, this is an excuse for *Baldassare Leonardi*, the head of the Diamond Guard to declare martial law. *Tiamo Trouve* was exiled when he lost a duel to Baldassare.
 Tiamo challenged his warmongering and punitive leadership.

+---

+## **Arx**

 ### Unearth the Tomb

 *Gurdeep Darshan*, the representative from the *Arx Institute of Archaeology* offered work clearing out a buried tomb in *Os Terrae*.
-Darshan's first expedition, led by *Xander Coppermane III*, became lost in the plane of mirrors, the party must rescue them.
+Darshan's first expedition became lost in the plane of mirrors, the party must rescue them.
 The tomb contains undead.
 The throne room houses a staff that can open portals to the plane of mirrors.

 The party may discover a leopard-skin cloak inhabited by the spirit of a tabaxi thief king, *Darkhalijz*, who made a deal for immortality with *Abishek*.
 Trapped beneath a mountain of his own gold, his resurrections became a never-ending cycle, earning him a half-life as a cloak.

+---

+## **Fio**

+### Find the Pillars

+Whoever touches the pillar is granted a vision (1d10).
+Each pillar holds one of Ten's memories:

+1. Ten paints a picture of the Miasma.
+Bahamut, Chauntea and Lathander beseech them to make the pillars.
+2. Ten and their followers are attacked by vandals who want to destroy the pillars.
+3. Ten is sought out by *Lao Tan*, a Lathander cleric who warns of *Caelum*'s treachery.
+4. Ten and Lao Tan seek the *League of Archfiends* to help construct *Mundi Eversor*.
+5. *Malaika* returns with proof of Caelum's treachery.
+6. Ten watches the evacuation of Discidium and laments that Lao Tan had to return to Anfang.
+7. **FOUND** Ten grants half his soul to Eversor's diamond heart, activating the colossus.
+8. Caelum's ritual is interrupted when Mundi Eversor erupts from beneath Discidium.
+9. Ten tries to absorb the Miasma pouring from Caelum when he strikes the heart, releasing the Miasma.
+10. Caelum ascends to divinity, leaving Ten to activate the pillars and shield the relief.